-Nestlé Pakistan launched Project WET (Water Education for Teachers) in August 2015, by organising training sessions for partner institutions in Islamabad.
-The participants in the sessions were provided with a WET guide and a training kit.
-Through exercises, they were taught how important water is for the human body and for the planet, among other information.
+Nestlé Pakistan continued Project WET (Water Education for Teachers) by conducting training sessions with partner institutions in the capital city of Islamabad, which was then extended nationwide.
+The participants in the sessions are provided with a WET guide and a training kit.
+Through various exercises, they are taught how important water is for the human body and for the planet, among other information.

-By the end of 2015, about 5,000 children and 100 teachers were educated on how to use water responsibly.
-This initiative by Nestlé Pakistan falls under the umbrella of its larger CSV efforts to promote water sustainability for future generations, and will utilise the already existing partnerships, which the Nestlé Healthy Kids Programme has with educational institutions across the country.
+During last year, about 26,000 children and 90 teachers were educated on how to use water with responsibility.
+This initiative by Nestlé Pakistan falls under the umbrella of its larger Creating Shared Value (CSV) efforts, to promote water sustainability for future generations, and will utilize the already existing partnerships which the Nestlé Healthy Kids program has with educational institutions across the country.